theaxxxin/micropython-oled-boxes/README.md

 object1.move(endx,endy)
 ```
 Where `endx` and `endy` are the positional coordinates of the point you would like the box to go to.

+Here we have a button paired with an interrupt handler that is supposed to add a new box every time it is pressed, however there seems to be some kind of issue with either the software or hardware, waiting to fix this